 After a VMware vCenter server has been added as an Element to up.time, you can manually manage all of its inventory.
-By default, all of a VMware vCenter's components are monitored by up.time.
+By default, all of a VMware vCenter's components-ESX hosts and clusters, and their child VMs-are monitored by up.time.
 As a central monitoring configuration point, the VMware vCenter Element gives you the ability to determine which VMs are monitored in up.time and as a consequence, which VMware vSphere metrics are kept in the DataStore.